 The MBA and MAcc programs both admit students during the fall semester.
 The fall application deadline is March 1 for international students and Full-Time MBA students interested in scholarships and May 1 for all other students.
-The fall deadline for the Master of Human Resources and the Executive MBA program is June 1.
-The fall deadline for the Executive MBA-Vietnam program is July 1.
+The fall deadline for the Executive MBA, Distance Learning Executive MBA, Distance Learning Executive MBA in Health Care Management, and Master of Human Resources programs is June 1.
+The fall deadline for the Vietnam Executive MBA program is July 1.

 The MAcc program is the only program that admits students during the spring semester.
 The spring application deadline for the MAcc program is November 1, and October 1 for international students.